toucansites/try-o-template/installation_guide.md

 1. Delete all files from the **my-site/src/themes/default** folder and from the **my-site/src/contents** folder.

-2. Copy all files from the **try-o-theme-0.0.4/theme** folder in the ZIP file and paste them into the **my-site/src/themes/default** folder.
+2. Copy all files from the **try-o-theme-0.0.12/theme** folder in the ZIP file and paste them into the **my-site/src/themes/default** folder.

-3. Copy all files from the **try-o-theme-0.0.4/contents** folder in the ZIP file and paste them into the **my-site/src/contents** folder.
+3. Copy all files from the **try-o-theme-0.0.12/contents** folder in the ZIP file and paste them into the **my-site/src/contents** folder.

+4. Copy all files from the **try-o-theme-0.0.12/pipelines** folder in the ZIP file and paste them into the **my-site/src/pipelines** folder.

+5. Copy the file **try-o-theme-0.0.12/config.yml** in the ZIP file and paste it into the **my-site/src** folder.

 	After successful file copies, your project will have the following structure: